CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 ```
 clc login –user username –password
 ```
-Or setup the configuration file as described in [Installation of CenturyLink Cloud CLI](#installation-of-centurylink-cloud-cli)
+Or setup the configuration file as described in [Installation of Lumen Cloud CLI](#installation-of-centurylink-cloud-cli)

 **Output Format**